KORINZ/entry-sheet-auto-filler/README.md

 Automatically filling entry sheet with personal information.
 Powered by Selenium 4.

 ### Note
 Ocansionally, `NoSuchElementException` will raise due to the customization of the entry sheet.
-Revise the code accordingly.
+Revise the code accordingly with `try...except`.

 ### Prerequisite
 selenium 4.8.0